KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-We will have many entities, so we need to tag them with `game_scene` name.
-Dynamic entities will have a `dynamic` tag, so we can easily query the dynamic ones to destroy them at game reset.
-Since this tagging will be repeated a lot, we will create a function for it.
-It is also a good idea to have these kind of helper functions in a namespace.
+Tag each entity with the `game_scene` name.

+Dynamic entities require a `dynamic` tag.
+This makes queries to dynamic entities easier when destroying entities at game reset.

+Since the tagging is repeated frequently, create a function to manage the tagging process.
+Adding this helper function to a namespace is convenient.

 ```
 namespace {